The Detraining Effect: Why the 2-Week Gap Between Indoor and Outdoor Track Matters.

 Here’s what she did instead:

-Week 1 (March 6-12): Took four complete rest days.
-Then ran three times—easy 20-minute jogs.
+Week 1 (March 6-12): Took five complete rest days.
+Then ran two times—easy 20-minute jogs.
 No watch.
 No pace.
 Just movement.

 By Week 4, she was ready for structured track training.
-Her basketball conditioning transferred beautifully—she already had explosive power, change-of-direction ability, and serious work capacity.
-The track just gave her a different canvas to apply it.
+Her basketball conditioning transferred beautifully—she already had explosive power and serious work capacity.

 The difference between Sarah and everyone else wasn’t talent.
 It was those three weeks in March when everyone else was couch surfing.